Anna-LeeMcLean/claw_machine_motion_planner/README.md

 # ros2_challenge

-## This challenge uses ROS2 to create a motion plan for a claw arm that picks up and drops off prizes from a bin.
+## This challenge uses ROS2 Foxy to create a motion plan for a claw arm that picks up and drops off prizes from a bin.

 ### Setup Instructions
 `git clone https://github.com/Anna-LeeMcLean/ros2_challenge.git`